-Cash and Cash Equivalents-The Company considers highly liquid investments with maturities of three months or less at the date of acquisition as cash equivalents in the accompanying Condensed Consolidated Financial Statements.
+Cash and Cash Equivalents-The Company considers highly liquid investments with maturities of three months or less at the date of acquisition as cash equivalents.

 Investments-The Company places its investments primarily in U.S. Government agencies and securities, corporate bonds and commercial paper.
 The Company classifies all investments as available-for-sale.
 Investments with maturities of less than one year are classified as short-term investments.
 Investments are recorded at fair value, with unrealized gains and losses recorded as a separate component of stockholders' equity.
-The Company recognizes gains and losses when these securities are sold using the specific identification method.
+The Company recognizes gains and losses when these securities are sold using the specific identification method and includes them in interest income or expense in the Condensed Consolidated Statement of Operations.